-Every year, the AGGV’s New Extreme Program pairs local artists with groups of youths at schools in a unique art mentoring program.
+Every year, the AGGV’s New Extreme Program pairs local artists with groups of youth at schools in a unique art mentoring program.
 This year, with invaluable support from the RBC Emerging Artists Project, Lydia Beauregard, Raphael Divi, Kerri Flanagan and Cameron Kidd took on the challenge with amazing results that inspired both themselves and the groups of teens with whom they collaborated.

 The several weeks of artistic collaboration culminated in a celebration in early April at the Art Gallery where the artworks were finally revealed to families and friends.
 The day started out wet, but a bit of rain didn’t deter the passionate group of young artists from Esquimalt High School who walked their tarp-covered zine mobile project from the school, over the Johnson Street Bridge and across downtown Victoria to the Art Gallery.
 What is a “zine mobile”? you may ask.
 Zines (pronounced “zeen”) are self-made, self-published, small-circulation publications, and a zine mobile is a small library of zines that can be moved from place to place.
 Spearheaded by interdisciplinary artist and two-time winner at the Expozine Awards, Kerri Flanagan, the project saw the Esquimalt High teens create small publications, postcards and T-shirts with designs that were meaningful to each individual but spoke of the collective.
 The theme was “transformation”, with the idea of growing into the person one is happy to become.
 One could also interpret the act of walking the mobile zine 5 kilometres a transformative process as well!